-This topic describes how to deploy Jenkins, a continuous integration environment, in a serverless Kubernetes cluster, and provides step-by-step examples on how to build an application delivery pipeline that includes source code compilation, image build and push, and application deployment.
+This topic describes how to deploy Jenkins, a continuous integration environment, in a serverless Kubernetes cluster.
+This topic also provides step-by-step instructions on how to build an application delivery pipeline that includes source code compilation, image creation and pushing, and application deployment.

 git clone https://github.com/AliyunContainerService/jenkins-on-serverless.git cd jenkins-on-serverless

 - Mount a persistent volume (PV) to the jenkins_home directory.Serverless Kubernetes clusters do not support cloud disks.
 If you require persistent storage, you must mount a Network File System (NFS) volume to the jenkins_home directory.
 In addition, you must modify the serverless-k8s-jenkins-deploy.yaml file, remove the following annotations, and set NFS parameters: